-I agreed to try a 3 day BluePrintCleanse during the holidays, when both my body and mind were feeling less than stellar.
-This post is timely as I’m willing to bet that most of you ate too many chips and/or drank a few beers yesterday while watching the Super Bowl.
+I agreed to try a 3-day BluePrint Cleanse during the holidays, when both my body and mind were feeling less than stellar.
+This post is timely as I’m willing to bet that most of you ate too many chips and drank a few beers yesterday while watching the Super Bowl.
 A juice cleanse just might set you straight.

 I say almost because I was not as strict in the days prior or after as I should have been.
 And, therefore, I probably cheated myself out of some benefits.

 Why You Should Juice Cleanse

 I’ll let BluePrint Cleanse founder Zoe Sakoutis, CNC tell you why you should cleanse, “As the result of the pollutants in the air we breathe and chemicals in the food and water we consume, the body accumulates “toxins.”
 Every once in while the body needs to rid itself of these toxins.
 When the tissues release these materials, they enter into the bloodstream, which is the cause of all those “detox symptoms.”

 Juice Cleanse Nerves

 My start date was after the new year and I could not wait.
 I put on a few extra pounds during the holiday season.
 I suspected any weight loss might be temporary, however, I was more intrigued by detoxification benefits.

 How to Prepare for a Juice Cleanse

 BluePrint Cleanse gives you clear and very witty instructions regarding how to prepare for your cleanse.
-Prep should really start 3 days prior, but here’s what I did.
+Prep should really start three days prior, but here’s what I did.
 On Monday, I started my new habit of drinking lemon water in the morning.
 I also cut out meat, sugar, and Diet Coke.
 I ate only fruit and vegetables on Tuesday, but couldn’t resist a little pasta with dinner.
 For me, prep was harder than the actual cleanse, because I had to think about what I was going to make myself and I was bummed that my options were so limited.
 I did have a few “what have I done?” moments.

 Around 3 p.m.
 I started feeling weak.
-The kind folks at BluePrintCleanse provided a cheat sheet for people like me, who they suspect might deviate.
+The kind folks at BluePrint Cleanse provided a cheat sheet for people like me, who they suspect might deviate.
 Just kidding, everyone gets it, but I was grateful.
 I inhaled 1/4 of an “allowed” avocado and felt much better.
-The last drink of the day is a delicious cashew milk with cinnamon and agave.
+The last drink of the day is delicious cashew milk with cinnamon and agave.

-Day 2 (Thursday): Drank juices and “cheated” again with 1/4 of an avocado.
+Day 2 (Thursday): I drank my juice and “cheated” again with 1/4 of an avocado.
 I wasn’t hungry and though I wasn’t energetic enough for a run, I felt fine.

 Because it was Friday, I started feeling a little agitated.
-Tons of my friends were headed to a TwineUp (that’s Twitter Wine Meetup).
-I wanted to be there.
+My friends were headed out for drinks and I wanted to be there.
 They told me to show up and drink juice, but I knew it would be too hard.
-And I was pretty tired by the end of the day, which totally overwhelmed my desire to be social.
-Definitely make sure you have a totally clear social calendar during your cleanse.
+I was pretty tired by the end of the day, which totally overwhelmed my desire to be social.
+Make sure to have a totally clear social calendar during your cleanse.

-That is until we decided to go to Beaumont’s Eatery.
-I thought it wouldn’t be a big deal, since I usually order a salad.
+That is until we decided to go to a local restaurant.
+I thought it wouldn’t be a big deal since I usually order a salad.
 Then the amazing duck tacos arrived.
 I took a bite.
 Then I took another and before I knew it, the entire taco was in my newly detoxed body.

-The result: I am not very good about weighing myself, but did make a point to step on the scale on Wednesday and then again on Saturday.
+The result: I am not very good about weighing myself, but did make a point of stepping on the scale on Wednesday and then again on Saturday.
 There was a 3 lb difference, which is within my normal fluctuation.
 However, my pants fit better.

 *Disclaimer: BluePrintCleanse provided my juices complimentary.